Wishing you a joyful

 Continual Improvement

-Based on the monitoring and review results, the organization takes action to improve the risk management framework, culture, and process.
+Based on the monitoring and review results, the organisation takes action to improve the risk management framework, culture, and process.
 This could involve updating the risk policy, changing responsibilities, or implementing better risk treatment plans, thereby restarting the cycle.

 Opposition and Practical Challenges of the PDCA Methodology